emitclever/HaZoneDB-Tap/README.md

 Add Integration via UI

-Go to: Settings → Devices & Services → Add Integration → ZoneMinder DB and fill in your DB details.Copy
+Go to: Settings → Devices & Services → Add Integration → HaZoneDB-Tap and fill in your DB details.Copy

 This integration now creates for each ZoneMinder monitor: sensor.zoneminder_<monitor_id>_rolling_count